What Is ‘Writer’s Voice’?

 - And you CAN showcase your Writer’s Voice and make readers, agents and Execs go, “Wow!
 I can’t wait to work with this writer!”

-7) Structurally sound.
-It all comes down to this: I’ve never seen a lauded screenwriter who is not a king or queen of structure.
+I’ve never seen a lauded screenwriter who is not a king or queen of structure.
 That’s not to say they resort to tick the box screenwriting or handy formulas.
 Far from it.
-They make structure work for their story – whatever that means.
+They make structure work for their story, whatever that means.
 Yet the average spec screenplay’s structure is flabby in comparison.
-Yet structure is the foundation of a great story, well told.
+Structure is NOT formula, it is the foundation of a great story, well told.
 So get investing in structure and you’ll be able to showcase your Writer’s Voice, too.

-6) Dialogue-a-go-go.
 Highly stylised dialogue is often key in the stories told by writers with strong voices.
-Rapid-fire dialogue like Sorkin or “cool” quips like Whedon come top of the pile in terms of the most imitated types I see by spec scribes.
-But if you want to grab a reader’s eye with your dialogue, you need to stop imitating what you’ve seen – and develop your OWN style of dialogue … and it needs to suit the “type” of story you’re telling.
+But most spec scribes imitate, rather innovate on dialogue.
+Rapid-fire dialogue like Sorkin, or “cool” quips like Whedon come top of the pile in terms of the most imitated types I see by spec scribes.
+But if you want to grab a reader’s eye with your dialogue, you need to stop imitating what you’ve seen.
+Develop your OWN style of dialogue … Plus don’t forget, it needs to suit the “type” of story you’re telling.

-4) Larger than life characters.
-And from the story world, comes your characters: who are you focusing on?
+From the story world, comes your characters … Who are you focusing on?
 Are we talking female protagonists, versus inherently “male” threats?
 Or man against machine?
 Or character study ensembles?
 Perhaps your characters are always outsiders, their loyalties tested by those closest to them?
 Or perhaps you have characters symbolic of deep and meaningful social themes, or ideological mores and values?
-And WHY have you chosen these characters?
+WHY have you chosen these characters?
 What do they mean to YOU – and to a potential audience?
 What do you mean, you don’t know?
 How can an audience, if you don’t?

-3) Scene description # 1.
-A little personality goes a long way … Character introductions can be a key element of scene description that is frequently undersold in the spec screenplay … Too often scribes focus on what Julie Gray calls a “laundry list” or on characters’ appearances.
-What’s more, think on those characters’ actions in scene description: how does what they DO (or don’t do) inform what happens in the story?
-Even more importantly, how does WHO THEY ARE inform what happens in the story?
+Character introductions can be a key element of both motivation and role function, yet they are frequently undersold in the spec screenplay.
+Think on those characters’ actions, too: how does what they DO (or don’t do) inform what happens in the story?
+Even more importantly, how do we know WHO THEY ARE and WHAT THEY DO in the story?
 The more you can harness these two things, the more likely characters’ personalities will come through … and so will your Writer’s Voice.

 MARIA: You did remember?